Table of contents

 - the drive’s power consumption and coil temperature

-1212.
-The licensee shall arrange for a construction inspection of the repair work.
+1210.
+The licensee shall request from STUK or an AIO a construction inspection to establish the acceptability of the documentation of the repair work, to conduct the inspections and to witness the tests in the scope of the approved construction plan.
 The repair work construction inspection shall be acceptably conducted before the pump is used.
+[2020-01-20]

 1303.
-Update needs arising from a pump modification to drawings, procedures and other documents shall be identified and the updates implemented without delay in connection with the modification.
+Update needs arising from a pump modification to drawings, procedures and other documents shall be identified and the updates implemented without delay after the modification.
 It shall be ensured that the potential effects of the modification on pump operation, condition monitoring and maintenance are communicated to the operation and maintenance organisation.
+[2020-01-20]

 14 Type approved pumps